2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v22/_changes00.00.md

 1. Improve handling of git dependabot requests
 1. Various unit tests in the `$2sxc` ui using Vitest
 1. Refactor import/export code
+1. Change build of `$2sxc` to use Vite
+1. Change build of `inpage` to use Vite TODO: WIP

 [!include["Breaking Changes"](./_brc00.00.md)]